Searching for quasar candidates with periodic variations from the Zwicky Transient Facility: results and implications: Quasars Sample and Methods

 where $\mathcal{L}$ is the likelihood function, $k$ is the number of free model parameters, and $N$ is the number of data points.
 As in Section~\ref{sec_method}, we simply adopt a sinusoidal model for the periodic signal and compare such a DRW+sinusoidal model with the pure DRW model.

-The pure DRW model has three parameters, namely, the red-noise amplitude ($\sigma$), characteristic timescale ($\tau$), and mean magnitude ($q$).
-The DRW+sinusoidal model has three additional parameters, namely, the period ($P$), phase ($\phi$), amplitude ($a$) of the periodic signal (see Equation~\ref{eqn_sin}).
+The pure DRW model has three parameters, namely, the red-noise amplitude ($\sigma_d$), characteristic timescale ($\tau_d$), and mean magnitude ($q$).
+The DRW+sinusoidal model has three additional parameters, namely, the period ($P$), phase ($\phi$), and amplitude ($a$) of the periodic signal (see Equation~\ref{eqn_sin}).
 Based on Equation~(\ref{eqn_likeli}), the likelihood function for the DRW+sinusoidal model is written as

 where $M_i$ represents the sinusoidal signal.
-We again employ the MCMC sampling package \texttt{emcee} to obtain posterior samples of the parameters, from which the best estimated values and uncertainties are assigned by the means and standard deviations, respectively.
+We again employ the MCMC sampling package \texttt{emcee} to obtain posterior samples of the parameters, from which the best-estimated values and uncertainties are assigned by the means and standard deviations, respectively.

-In the left panel of Fig.~\ref{fig_modelselection}, we compare the best estimated periods with those determined by the GLS periodogram in Section~\ref{sec_method}.
-We can find the general consistency within uncertainties, despite with a few discrepant points that might be caused by the inclusion of the DRW process.
-The period uncertainties of the both approaches generally increase with the period because a longer period means fewer cycles of periodic variations, resulting in less constraints on the period.
+In the left panel of Fig.~\ref{fig_modelselection}, we compare the best estimated periods with those determined by the GLSP in Section~\ref{sec_method}.
+We can find the general consistency within uncertainties, despite a few discrepant points that might be caused by the inclusion of the DRW process.
+The period uncertainties of both approaches generally increase with the period because a longer period means fewer cycles of periodic variations, resulting in fewer constraints on the period.
 We calculate the BIC difference between the above two models as A negative $\Delta{\rm BIC}$ indicates a more preference over the DRW + sinusoidal model.
 As shown in the right panel of Fig.~\ref{fig_modelselection}, the obtained $\Delta{\rm BIC}$ are overall negative, meaning that the DRW+sinusoidal model is relatively more preferable.
 The right panel of Fig.~\ref{fig_modelselection} also plots the relation between $\Delta{\rm BIC}$ and the FAP estimated in the preceding section.
-There appears a generic positive correlation as expected if regardless of the scattering.
+There appears a generic positive correlation as expected if regardless of the scattering. {It is noteworthy that the sinusoidal function exhibits a simple and well-defined structure, whereas a sinusoidal-shape light curve stemming from red-noise may exhibit slight deviations from the ideal sinusoidal form.
+Consequently, even if the fake periodicity is caused by red-noises, there is a possibility of favoring the DRW + sinusoidal model in our fitting.
+Therefore, it is crucial to carefully choose an appropriate BIC value in order to select the preferable models.
+To be conservative,} in addition to the criterion (1-FAP) $\geq 99.73\%$, we also require $\Delta{\rm BIC}\leq-10$\footnote{A value of $\Delta{\rm BIC}\leq-10$ indicates very strong evidence in favor of $\rm BIC_{DRW+Periodic}$ \citep{Raftery1995}.} to select out the best periodic candidates.
+In the end, we censor 57 less significant quasars from the 184 candidates identified in Section~\ref{sec_method} and obtain a sample of 127 periodic quasar candidates.